-Also known as chronic regional pain syndrome, reflex sympathetic dystrophy or RSD shows up as highly increased sensitivity in the hand or other extremity, along with pain and swelling.
+Also known as chronic regional pain syndrome or CRPS, reflex sympathetic dystrophy or RSD shows up as highly increased sensitivity in the hand or other extremity, along with pain and swelling.
 The pain that is felt is rather intense, and RSD usually accompanies some minor cut or injury.
 If RSD is present, a small bruise or paper cut will make the nerves "misfire" and send frequent or constant signals to the brain registering pain.
 The sympathetic nerves, which transmit sensations of pressure, heat, or pain to the brain, become overactive resulting in feelings of intense burning or aching pain.
 In addition to such sensations, the area may become swollen and there may be changes in the coloring or temperature of the skin.

 Women are three times more likely than men to be affected by RSD, although it can strike anyone.
 It shows up most often between the ages of 25 and 55, and between three and six million Americans are believed to suffer from this condition.

 RSD often shows up following a minor injury such as a sprain or small cut, but can come from any injury to a nerve.

 RSD usually shows up as a constant, severe, burning pain that is felt somewhere other than the actual site of the injury.
 The pain is far greater than that which should result from the injury incurred and typically lasts longer than expected as well.
 There may be swelling, confined to one spot or over the entire extremity.
 Click here to learn more about the signs or symptoms of RSD.

 There may be excessive hair growth in the area, or the nails may grow much faster than usual.
 The skin in the area affected may feel warmer to the touch than the surrounding areas, and may look thin and shiny compared to the rest of the body.
 There may also be increased sweating, but only in the affected area.